GilchristTech/hefoki/README.md

 Location: `./hefoki-backend/`

-The Hefoki Backend module connects other isolated Hefoki NodeJS modules, orchestrates high-level logic and scraping, and manages static site deployment.
+The Hefoki Backend module connects other isolated Hefoki NodeJS modules, defines repeated tasks and logic for scraping and incremental static site deployment, and provides and command-line interface to these tasks.

 ## [Frontend](https://github.com/GilchristTech/hefoki/tree/master/hefoki-frontend)